gigawatts/KringleCon2019/README.md

     10.122.158.57,10.155.246.29,102.143.16.184,103.235.93.133,104.179.109.113,106.132.195.153,106.93.213.219,116.116.98.205,118.26.57.38,121.7.186.163,123.127.233.97,126.102.12.53,129.121.121.48,131.186.145.73,135.32.99.116,140.60.154.239,142.128.135.10,148.146.134.52,158.171.84.209,168.66.108.62,185.19.7.133,187.152.203.243,187.178.169.123,190.245.228.38,19.235.69.221,200.75.228.240,203.68.29.5,217.132.156.225,2.230.60.70,223.149.180.133,22.34.153.164,2.240.116.254,225.191.220.138,226.102.56.13,226.240.188.154,229.133.163.235,230.246.50.221,231.179.108.238,23.49.177.78,238.143.78.114,249.237.77.152,249.34.9.16,249.90.116.138,250.22.86.40,252.122.243.212,253.182.102.55,253.65.40.39,27.88.56.114,28.169.41.122,29.0.183.220,31.116.232.143,34.129.179.28,34.155.174.167,37.216.249.50,42.103.246.130,42.103.246.250,42.127.244.30,42.16.149.112,42.191.112.181,44.164.136.41,44.74.106.131,45.239.232.245,48.66.193.176,49.161.8.58,50.154.111.0,53.160.218.44,56.5.47.137,61.110.82.125,65.153.114.120,66.116.147.181,69.221.145.150,75.73.228.192,80.244.147.207,84.147.231.129,87.195.80.126,9.206.212.33,92.213.148.0,95.166.116.45,97.220.93.190

-Paste the two sets of IPs into the firewall form, click DENY
+Login to the [SRF site](https://srf.elfu.org) with the default admin creds we found earlier, scroll to the bottomw, and paste the two sets of IPs into the firewall form.
+Click DENY, and wait for the router planner to finish.

 Route Calculation Success!
 RID:0807198508261964